 - Check Invalid CVV no, then submit.

-- If the internet is slow, money should not be debited from your account.
+- Money should not be debited from your account if the internet is slow.

 - Check-in case the browser is closed; money should not be debited from your account.

-- Check in the case of mobile hangs; money should not be debited from your account.
+- Check the mobile hangs case; money should not be debited from your account.

 - Check-in case Money is debited from your account, but payment or recharge is not made successfully.
 The Total Money should be credited to your account.